Larry-Gan/PCSTaxToolV2/README.md

 6. Once the pull request has enough approvals, you can merge the pull request using Squash and Merge.

-7. Automatic website updating upon merge isn't enabled yet, so right now you need to run `npm run deploy` locally on the main branch after merge.
+7. Automatic website updating upon merge isn't enabled yet, so right now you need to run `npm run build` followed by `npm run deploy` locally on the main branch after merge in order to have the website update.